kmaitreys/halton/README.md

-Simple quasi-random number generator based on Halton sequence.
+Simple quasi-random number generator based on Halton sequence in Rust.
 Adapted from the GSL (GNU Scientific Library).
+A simple benchmark with C version also included.